treehouse/timberline/README.markdown

 3. Timberline assumes that it's preferable, if not important to you, to process jobs as fast as you possibly can.
 To that end, Timberline uses blocking reads in Redis to pull jobs off of the queue as soon as they're available.

+## Documentation

+Documentation for Timberline is available on rubydoc.info [here](http://rubydoc.info/github/treehouse/timberline/frames).
+The code itself is documented with YARD.

 ## Concepts